 In addition, remember to avoid panicking at all costs if caught in a tight area.
 Panic only serves to make people breathless and unable to think clearly.
 By controlling your breathing, you can usually wiggle your shoulders and chest through and the rest will follow.

-This guide is just the start in getting prepared for the upcoming caving trip.
+This guide is just the start in getting prepared for the upcoming caving trip and your enjoyable trip towards the great outdoors.
 Keep going with your research to gain all the information you need to know to stay safe and have an awesome time on your caving adventure.